All Episodes

 That's neither here nor there.

-This is a debate between two of the biggest governors in the country, and they could not have more different governing philosophies on the on issues that matter, on economics, on how they dealt with COVID, on how they deal with illegal immigration, on their energy beliefs.
+This is a debate between two of the biggest governors in the country, and they could not have more different governing philosophies on issues that matter, on economics, on how they dealt with COVID, on how they deal with illegal immigration, on their energy beliefs.

 You know, if they stare on substance, I can't be a hall monitor and step in and say, you know, please be nicer.

-I'm not gonna be Chris Wallace.
+I'm not going to be Chris Wallace.

 Right.

-I was just a little concerned because I didn't want to give him on Fox News, and I know you're being fair, believe me, this uh and I understand where you're coming from.
+I was just a little concerned because I didn't want to give him on Fox News.

 I just didn't want to give him that platform.